Interview with founder Robbin McKinney

 In 1983, at the age of 23, I took some time off after university to go to Europe on bicycle with a notion that I was in for an adventure.
 I haven’t stopped traveling since and continue to believe that to really experience a place, you need to get out off of the bus, exercise your legs, breathe the air and meet the locals.

 What’s your favourite adventure travel destination and why?

-France, Italy, Spain, Ireland, Morocco, Turkey, Vietnam, Thailand, and here in North America; they are all favourites.
-I always say my most favourite is the one I just returned from.
-To be honest, every trip I have been on that has involved a bicycle or a hike has been amazing.
+I always say my favourite trip is the one I just returned from.
+To be honest, every trip I have been on that has involved a bicycle has been amazing.

 What key travel gear do you bring on bike tours?

 My packing list is much shorter than most.
 Whether I am traveling for 1 week or 12 weeks, it all fits in a carry-on.
 I think the choice of gear is not as important as taking a good attitude.
 Be open, be flexible and be yourself.
 And, if you love those shoes, and it’s going to make your trip, bring ‘em.